Digital Conference, May 20-21, 2021

 In the past year, unstoppable wildfires, devastating floods, powerful hurricanes, and the deadly Coronavirus pandemic have resulted in widespread death, despair, and destitution.
 The very terrain of global environmental action has been riven by political dramas and realignments played out on the international stage.
 Such un/predictable environments remind us not only of the interconnectedness of human systems with more-than-human ecologies, but also how multiple crises can converge and accumulate to produce intersectional impacts.

-Our capacity to respond to environmental calamities depends upon how we understand the uncertainties associated with precipitous changes, the nature of vulnerabilities, and our ethical commitments to anticipatory and ongoing care and repair of the natural world.
+Our capacity to respond to environmental calamities and changing climates depends upon how we understand the uncertainties associated with precipitous changes, the nature of vulnerabilities, and our ethical commitments to anticipatory and ongoing care and repair of the natural world.
 To foster transformative debate across three continents, we have proposed a digital conference at the convergence of critical and emancipatory practices around research, scholarship, art, and activism.
 The conference aims to explore how we undertake to predict and avoid socio-ecological harm and disasters.
 How do we frame the issue of ‘un/predictability’ in our narratives, solutions and practices, and how un/predictable are the intended outcomes?

 This conference was co-hosted by the Public Humanities Hub at UBC-Vancouver and the School of History, Anthropology, Philosophy and Politics at Queen’s University Belfast, in collaboration with the University of Allahabad.
 Keynote events and sessions were held online.

 This site has been transformed into a living archive of our conference.
 If you missed an event of interest in another time zone, you may now go to the listing in the program and click on embedded media.
 You may need to refresh pages to access new content.